tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-skillset.md

 **API Version: 2021-04-30-Preview**

 > [!Important]
-> 2021-04-30-Preview adds managed identity support for indexer connections to a knowledge store:
+> 2021-04-30-Preview adds managed identity support for indexer connections to a [knowledge store](#knowledgestore):
-> + [**"credentials"**](#credentials) accepts an Azure resource ID as a value, provided that the search service runs under a managed identity and Azure role assignments grant write access to the endpoint.
+> + **"storageConnectionString"** accepts an Azure resource ID as a value, provided that the search service runs under a managed identity and Azure role assignments grant write access to the endpoint.
 > + **"identity"** accepts a user-assigned managed identity.
 >
 > This preview API also supports a managed identity connection from a custom skill.
 See [Custom Web API reference](/azure/search/cognitive-search-custom-skill-web-api) for details.

-A skillset is a collection of [cognitive skills](/azure/search/cognitive-search-predefined-skills) used for AI enrichment, with an optional specification for creating an external knowledge store in Azure Storage.
-Skills invoke natural language processing and other transformations, such as entity recognition, key phrase extraction, chunking text into logical pages, among others.
+A skillset is a collection of [cognitive skills](/azure/search/cognitive-search-predefined-skills) used for AI enrichment, with the option of also creating an external knowledge store in Azure Storage.
+Skills invoke natural language processing and other machine learning processes, such as entity recognition, key phrase extraction, chunking text into logical pages, among others.

 A skillset is attached to an [indexer](create-indexer.md).
-To use the skillset, reference it in an indexer and then run the indexer to import data, invoke transformations and enrichment, and map the output fields to an index.
-A skillset is high-level resource, but it is operational only within indexer processing.
-As a high-level resource, you can design a skillset once, and then reference it in multiple indexers.
+To use the skillset, reference it in an indexer and then run the indexer to import data, invoke enrichment, and send output to an index.
+A skillset is high-level resource, but it's operational only within indexer processing.
+As a high-level resource, you can reference it in multiple indexers.

 You can use either POST or PUT on a create request.
 For either one, the request body provides the object definition.